jesperberth/automationclass/lab05/lab5.md

 Use git to get the new network playbook

-Change url to your own repository
+Change url to your own github repository

+Hint: On Github.com click on the Green Get Link button

 __Type:__